RCantu92/solidity-interview-responses/README.md

 Reentrancy is when a contract is invoked, and as part of its logic, it calls a seperate contract.
 The seperate contract can then, as part of _its_ logic, call back into the initial (first) contract.
 And depending on the logic of the first contract, could be exploited by the one reentering. ([Source](https://www.alchemy.com/overviews/reentrancy-attack-solidity))

-> 21. As of the Shanghai upgrade, what is the gas limit per block?

-As of the Shanghai upgrade, and today 18 November 2023, the block gas limit is ~30 million. ([Source](https://etherscan.io/chart/gaslimit))

-> 22. What prevents infinite loops from running forever?
+> 21. What prevents infinite loops from running forever?

 Each opcode that is carried out as part of a transaction execution consumes some gas, therefore, it is impossible for infinite loops from running forever because the transaction would either reach the user's gas limit, and if not, the block's gas limit. ([Source](https://github.com/ethereumbook/ethereumbook/blob/develop/01what-is.asciidoc#implications-of-turing-completeness))

-> 23. What is the difference between tx.origin and msg.sender?
+> 22. What is the difference between `tx.origin` and `msg.sender`?

 `msg.sender` is the sender of the current call, while `tx.origin` is the account that initiated the transaction. ([Source](https://docs.soliditylang.org/en/v0.8.23/cheatsheet.html#block-and-transaction-properties))

-> 24. How do you send Ether to a contract that does not have payable functions, or a receive or fallback?
+> 23. How do you send Ether to a contract that does not have payable functions, or a receive or fallback?

 A contract without a `receive` Ether function can receive Ether as a recipient of a _coinbase transaction_ or as a destination of a `SELFDESTRUCT`. ([Source](https://docs.soliditylang.org/en/v0.8.23/contracts.html#receive-ether-function))

-> 25. What is the difference between view and pure?
+> 24. What is the difference between `view` and `pure`?

 `view` functions promise not to modify the state. `pure` functions promise not to read from or modify the state. ([Source](https://docs.soliditylang.org/en/v0.8.23/contracts.html#state-mutability))

-> 26. What is the difference between transferFrom and safeTransferFrom in ERC721?
+> 25. What is the difference between `transferFrom` and `safeTransferFrom` in ERC721?

 With `safeTransferFrom`, when the transfer is complete, it checks if the recipient is a smart contract (code size > 0).
 If so, it calls `onERC721Received` on the recipient and throws if the return value is not `bytes4(keccak256("onERC721Received(address,address,uint256,bytes)"))`.
 This is a check to confirm that it is equipped to receive NFTs. `transferFrom` does not have this check. ([Source](https://eips.ethereum.org/EIPS/eip-721))

-> 27. How can an ERC1155 token be made into a non-fungible token?
+> 26. How can an ERC1155 token be made into a non-fungible token?

 With `ERC1155`, each `tokenId` can have its own `supply`.
 Therefore, to have a non-fungible token (NFT), it would need to have a `supply` of one. ([Source](https://eips.ethereum.org/EIPS/eip-1155))

-> 28. What is access control and why is it important?
+> 27. What is access control and why is it important?

 Smart contracts are public, anyone can see and call the code.
 So it becomes fundamental that contracts implement secure and reliable access controls.
 These controls must be robust enough to prevent unauthorized accounts from executing sensitive functions, while at the same time, flexible enough to mutate and evolve as new features are added. ([Source](https://blog.openzeppelin.com/blog/workshop-recap-secure-development-workshop-2))

-> 29. What does a modifier do?
+> 28. What does a modifier do?

 Modifiers can be used to change the behavior of functions in a declarative way.
 For example, you can use a modifier to automatically check a condition prior to executing the function. ([Source](https://docs.soliditylang.org/en/v0.8.23/contracts.html#function-modifiers))

-> 30. What is the largest value a uint256 can store?
+> 29. What is the largest value a uint256 can store?

 The `uint256` max value can be obtained with `type(uint256).max;` which is `115792089237316195423570985008687907853269984665640564039457584007913129639935` or `2^256-1`. ([Source](https://www.rareskills.io/post/uint-max-value-solidity))

-> 31. What is variable and fixed interest rate?
+> 30. What is variable and fixed interest rate?

 A variable interest rate can fluctuate based on changes to index rates, like the prime rate, a fixed interest rate typically doesn’t change throughout the loan term. ([Source](https://www.capitalone.com/learn-grow/money-management/fixed-vs-variable-apr/))